0xAX/linux-insides/SyncPrim/linux-sync-4.md

 #endif
 ```

-In all of these cases, the `__mutex_lock_common` function will acct like a `semaphore`.
+In all of these cases, the `__mutex_lock_common` function will act like a `semaphore`.
 We try to acquire a lock again because the owner of a lock might already release a lock before this time:

 ```C
 if (!mutex_is_locked(lock) &&